Algorithm Aversion: Evidence from Ridesharing Drivers

 AI algorithms often cannot realize their intended efficiency gains because of their low adoption by human users.
-We uncover various factors that explain ridesharing drivers’ aversion to an algorithm designed to help them make better location choices.
-By leveraging an algorithmic recommendation rollout on a large ridesharing platform, we find that drivers are more averse to the algorithm when they face a higher cost of implementing its instructions, when their experience suggests a greater opportunity cost of following the algorithm, and when their peers’ actions contradict the algorithmic recommendations.
+Leveraging an algorithmic recommendation rollout on a large ridesharing platform, we identify contextual experience and herding as two important factors that explain ridesharing drivers’ aversion to an algorithm that conducts system-wide optimization and is designed to help drivers make better location choices.
+Specifically, we find that drivers are less likely to follow the algorithm when the algorithmic recommendation does not align with their past experience at a given location-time unit, and when their peers’ actions contradict the algorithmic recommendations.
 We discuss the managerial implications of these findings.

-Keywords: Algorithm Aversion, AI Algorithms, Human Experience, Herding, Ridesharing
+Keywords: Algorithm Aversion, AI Algorithms, Contextual Experience, Herding, Ridesharing

 Suggested Citation: Suggested Citation